AniStepBall/StackOverflow-Developer-Survey/README.md

 ## Motivation
 To understand the scope of 2020 by answering these questions:
-1. Were there any patterns used by developer when collaborating with each other?
+1. How did the transition to remote work in 2020 influence devlopers' work-life balance, (e.g., workweek hours and overtime frequency)?
-2. What were the trends for new technologies during 2020?
+2. What were the trends in adopting new technologies in 2020 across different experience levels?
-3. How does developer change their way of problem-solving patterns?
-4. In what way does companies influence developer careers?
+3. How did developers’ problem-solving strategies change in 2020 due to global events?
+4. How do company size and work policies impact developer career satisfaction?
+5. How did educational background influence job opportunities and career growth in 2020?

 ## Libraries Used
 * pandas